College of Arts and Sciences

 In order to graduate with a degree from the College of Arts and Sciences, students ordinarily must complete three writing courses.
 These include:

-- Two writing-intensive courses
+Two writing-intensive sections

 - Earn a C- or better in any 102-level foreign language at Loyola (or the equivalent in transfer from another college); or

-- Students can also satisfy their foreign language proficiency requirement by earning a grade of 3 or higher on an AP exam in any foreign language.
+- Students can also satisfy their foreign language requirement by earning a grade of 3 or higher on an AP exam in any foreign language.

 University Core Curriculum

 For specific information, please refer to the University Core Curriculum section in Academic Rules and Regulations or visit the University Core Curriculum Website at www.luc.edu/core.
-Specific suggestions on how to fulfill the Core through the College of Arts and Sciences are detailed below.

-| Knowledge Areas | School Recommended Courses |
+Knowledge Areas | School Recommended Courses |

-| College Writing Seminar (3 credit hours) | UCWR 110 (Required as a prerequisite for writing-intensive courses) |
+College Writing Seminar (3 credit hours) | UCWR 110 (Required as a prerequisite for writing-intensive courses) |

-| Artistic Knowledge (3 credit hours) | |
+Artistic Knowledge (3 credit hours) | |

-| Historical Knowledge (6 credit hours) | |
+Historical Knowledge (6 credit hours) | |

-| Quantitative Analysis (3 credit hours) | |
+Quantitative Analysis (3 credit hours) | |

-| Literary Knowledge and Experience (6 credit hours) | |
+Literary Knowledge and Experience (6 credit hours) | |

-| Philosophic Knowledge (6 credit hours) | |
+Philosophical Knowledge (6 credit hours) | |

-| Scientific Literacy (6 credit hours) | |
+Scientific Literacy (6 credit hours) | |

-| Societal and Cultural Understanding (6 credit hours) | |
+Societal and Cultural Knowledge (6 credit hours) | |

-| Theological and Religious Studies (6 credit hours) | |
+Theological and Religious Studies Knowledge (6 credit hours) |

 Major Field of Study

-A student who receives a D+ or lower grade in a course in his/her major must seek the advice of the department and/or academic dean, regarding a decision either to repeat the course or replace it with another course.
+A student who earns a D+ or lower grade in a course in his/her major must seek the advice of the department and/or academic dean, regarding a decision either to repeat the course or replace it with another course.
 In either event, the original grade remains on the record.
 Earned hours for a repeated course will not count toward the graduation requirements.
-In some departments, students may be dropped from the major if they receive more than one grade below a "C." See General Academic Standards and Regulations (link) on "repetition of courses."
+In some departments, students may be dropped from the major if they receive more than one grade below a "C-."
+See General Academic Standards and Regulations on "repetition of courses."

 Minor Field of Study